NYPL-Simplified/circulation/README.md

 Also note that this does not fully replicate secure requests as they would appear on a deployed app instance.
 In particular, the X-Forwarded-* headers may be different, since you are hitting the application server directly rather than through one or more proxy layers.

-### Adding Collections to the Circulation Manager Admin

-If you are working on the Circulation Manager Admin, and need to add collections of books to your local app for testing purposes, you can follow [these instructions](https://docs.google.com/document/d/1a0QNWTvt9NKChr8TcLJ3G1PfpBCKV6hC2JuB5Yk_CYY/edit?usp=sharing).

 ### Python Installation Issues

 When running the `pip install ...` command, you may run into installation issues.
 The [Library Simplified wiki](https://github.com/NYPL-Simplified/Simplified/wiki/Deployment-Instructions) instructions say to install some packages through brew such as `libxmlsec1`.
 On newer macos machines, you may encounter an error such as: